ChrisWhealy/porous_absorber/README.md

 # Porous Absorber Calculator

-Calculates the acoustic absorption curve of a porous absorber layer both with and without an air gap between it and some impermeable boundry as shown in this diagram:
+Calculates the acoustic absorption curve of a variety of porous absorber systems mounted against a rigid backing.

+At the moment, the only system implemented is for a simple porous layer mounted above an air gap as shown in this diagram:

 ![Structure](./img/structure.png)